While not necessarily the most well-known, no discussion on nootropics is complete without mentioning Aniracetam.

 Not only is Aniracetam significantly more powerful than it’s predecessor, Piracetam, but it’s also believed to have some unique anti-anxiety/anti-depressant benefits as well.

-You can find countless reviews and testimonials across the internet, all claiming that Aniracetam boosted their cognitive abilities, made them more productive, and even richer!
+You can find countless reviews and testimonials across the internet from people claiming that Aniracetam boosted their cognitive abilities, made them more productive, and in some cases, even richer!